Polyvinylidene fluoride: In biomedical science

 In the biomedical sciences, PVDF is used in immunoblotting as an artificial membrane (usually with 0.22 or 0.45-micrometre pore sizes), on which proteins are transferred using electricity (see western blotting).
 PVDF is resistant to solvents and, therefore, these membranes can be easily stripped and reused to look at other proteins.
 PVDF membranes may be used in other biomedical applications as part of a membrane filtration device, often in the form of a syringe filter or wheel filter.
 The various properties of this material, such as heat resistance, resistance to chemical corrosion, and low protein binding properties, make this material valuable in the biomedical sciences for preparation of medications as a sterilizing filter, and as a filter to prepare samples for analytical techniques such as high-performance liquid chromatography (HPLC), where small amounts of particulate matter can damage sensitive and expensive equipment.

 PVDF transducers have the advantage of being dynamically more suitable for modal testing than semiconductor piezoresistive transducers and more compliant for structural integration than piezoceramic transducers.
 For those reasons, the use of PVDF active sensors is a keystone for the development of future structural-health monitoring methods, due to their low cost and compliance.

 In high-temperature processes

 PVDF is used as piping, sheet, and internal coatings in high-temperature, hot acid, radiation environment applications due to PVDF's resistance characteristics and upper temperature thresholds.
 As piping, PVDF is rated up to 248 °F (120 °C).
 Examples of PVDF uses include nuclear reactor waste handling, chemical synthesis and production, (sulfuric acid, common), air plenums, and boiler service pipe.

 Other uses

 PVDF is used for specialty monofilament fishing lines, sold as fluorocarbon replacements for nylon monofilament.
 The surface is harder, so it is more resistant to abrasion and sharp fish teeth.
 Its refractive index is lower than nylon, which makes the line less discernible to fish eyes.
 It is also denser than nylon, making it sink faster towards fish.

+PVDF is used for specialty roofing coatings to improve UV resistance and increase roof color retention.